 Our team members have also actively participated in various bond validation suits, in which important questions and issues of public finance law were involved and resolved.

 In addition to handling bond issues, the attorneys at BSW are fully capable of handling all aspects of tax elections, from the initial announcement of the intent to call an election, through the public notifications and hearings, notifications of various public officials, including the Secretary of State, approvals of the taxing body and the State Bond Commission, canvassing the election returns, declaring the results and levying the tax and, finally, reporting the actual costs of the election to the Secretary of State.
-The firm has handled numerous elections for its governmental clients, including the City-Parish and its agencies, boards and commissions.
+The firm has handled numerous elections for its governmental clients.

 The firm is prepared to timely respond to any special requests, including advice and counsel on legislative matters, enabling legislation, and applicable rules, regulations and notice procedures.